danielschuster-muc/potter-db/README.md

 **What is the Potter DB?**

-> The Harry Potter DB is an API with data from the Harry Potter Universe: Characters, Movies, Books, Spells and Potions.
+The Harry Potter DB is an API with data from the Harry Potter Universe: Characters, Movies, Books, Spells and Potions.

-**Where can I find the API?**

-> There are 2 endpoints for the API, you can either use the [REST API](https://github.com/danielschuster-muc/potter-db/wiki/REST-API) or the [GraphQL API](https://github.com/danielschuster-muc/potter-db/wiki/GraphQL-API).

-**I just want to look up things from the Harry Potter Universe.
-Where can I do that?**

-> Use the [DB Search](https://potterdb.com/characters) to get information about Characters, Movies, Books, Spells or Potions.

 ### Built With